-The Q80R has an excellent low input lag.
-The input lag is very similar to the input lag of both the Q90R and the Q70R, and lower than last year's Q8FN.
+This TV has an excellent low input lag.
+The input lag is very similar to the input lag of both the Q90R and the Q70R, and an improvement from the Q8FN.
 This is great news for gamers.
 To get the lowest input lag, you need to set the TV to 'Game Mode.'
 However, when in 'PC Mode,' you get the same low input lag without the need to set the TV to 'Game' mode.
 To display proper chroma 4:4:4 you must set the TV to 'PC mode.'

 To find out more about what settings to use to obtain those numbers, and about the Auto Low Latency Mode, see our recommended settings for Gaming.

 We tested the Q80R with the Adaptive Sound feature enabled, but left Adaptive Volume disabled, as it drastically limited the max volume.
-This feature could be useful if you find that commercials play at a higher volume than the content you are watching.
+This feature could be useful if you find that commercials play at a higher volume than the content you're watching.